EVHaste/haste-makes-waste/_posts/2022-01-01-suppose-google-was-compromised.markdown

 Honestly this was kinda fun, like spring cleaning.
 I wrote "BOX OF SHAME" in thick sharpie on a cardboard box, and filled it with every Google device, everything he'd ever purchased, that I didn't understand how to use, or that had been added to my home without my consent.

-In the end, it contained several Google Homes, a Chromecast, a modem (for a network he set up!), game consoles, and a few other items which contained (or literally were) microphones or cameras.
-I left two things out; a Google router, and a computer he had built.
-I needed them for a few more hours to complete *the purge*, but I did make an appointment with my ISP to terminate my old account and set up a new one. [^4]
+In the end, it contained several Google Homes, a Chromecast, a Google Router, a modem (for a network he set up!), game consoles, a computer he had built for me, and a few other items which contained (or literally were) microphones or cameras.
+I set two of them aside for now though; the router, and the desktop.
+I needed them for a few more hours to complete *the purge*, but I did make an appointment with my ISP to terminate my old account so I could set up a brand new network as soon as possible. [^4]

 #### Now the tedious bit.
 I sat down with my two devices; a "compromised" one from which I would access all my old stuff, and my nice clean one.
 And let me tell you, this step takes a LONG time.